Status

 Study Procedures:

 We will randomly assign 60 ambulances to control and ABT intervention groups (30 each) using a stratified random sampling design.
-We will assign 30 ambulances, five from each of the six administrative zones of SIEHS - to receive the ABT setup.
-We will compare changes in PEWS as noted by the EMTs at the scene of illness/injury and the PEWS noted by triage nurses in the emergency department between ABT and control.
+We will assign 30 ambulances, five from each of the six administrative zones of SIEHS, to receive the ABT setup.
+We will compare changes in PEWS as noted by EMTs at the scene of illness/injury and the PEWS noted by triage nurses in the emergency department between the ABT and control groups.

 Sample Size:

 For this study, a total of 600 children will be enrolled.
 All EMTs at the SIEHS (~272 currently) and all telemedicine physicians at CLF(24 currently) will be included in delivering the intervention.
 For pediatric patients, we based our sample size calculation on the ability to detect a clinically significant difference as captured by a medium to large effect size (0.6-0.8).
-We estimate that we will need a total sample size of 600 patients in the study (300 in each arm) to detect a medium to large difference with a standard deviation of 2.0-3.0, a power of 80%, and a significance of 0.05 (two-sided).
+We estimate that a total sample size of 600 patients will be required for the study (300 in each arm) to detect a medium to significant difference with a standard deviation of 2.0-3.0, a power of 80%, and a significance level of 0.05 (two-sided).

 Recruitment:

-Patients transported by the intervention ambulances will be enrolled in the intervention arm and those in control ambulances will be in the control arm.
+Patients transported by the intervention ambulances will be enrolled in the intervention arm, while those transported by the control ambulances will be in the control arm.
 The distribution of patients to these ambulances is random based on the location of the patient and the ambulance at the time of the emergency call.
-Upon arrival, a trained EMT will approach the parents/guardian, make an initial assessment for eligibility, explain the study intervention, and recruit them to the interventional or control group.
+Upon arrival, a trained EMT will approach the parents/guardians, make an initial assessment for eligibility, explain the study intervention, and recruit them to the interventional or control group.

-Parents will be consented by the EMTs.
-EMTs who will obtain consent will receive training on communication and the appropriate approach to consenting parents for research studies.
+Parents will be consented to by the EMTs.
+EMTs who will obtain consent will receive training on effective communication and the appropriate approach to obtaining consent from parents for research studies.
 Based on our preliminary qualitative study findings, we will obtain written consent followed by an opt-out strategy.

-The right to withdraw from the study will be respected in the study.
+The right to withdraw from the study will be respected.
 Parents can withdraw from the study by contacting the research through a telephone contact number they will receive during the consent process.
-Also, the research team will contact all participants after 72 hours and provide again a chance for parents to withdraw from the study.
-In case the participants do not withdraw during the call by the study team or by the data lock date, data will be de-identified included in the analysis.
+Additionally, the research team will contact all participants after 72 hours and offer them another opportunity to withdraw from the study.
+If participants do not withdraw during the call by the study team or by the data lock date, their data will be de-identified and included in the analysis.

 Equipment Installation:

-Investigators have used existing data privacy standards at CLF and ensure password-protected login, role-based access control, hypertext transfer protocol secure encryption, and transfer through a virtual private network.
-All installed equipment has a quality check and has been certificated in accordance with local standards before use.
-If device troubleshooting is needed, technical assistance is provided in person or remotely if indicated.
-Equipment evaluation is collected in the SIEHS equipment checklist, and following variables are assessed: phone, camera, and tablet.
+Investigators have utilized existing data privacy standards at CLF to ensure password-protected login, role-based access control, secure Hypertext Transfer Protocol (HTTP) encryption, and data transfer through a virtual private network (VPN).
+All installed equipment undergoes a quality check and is certified in accordance with local standards before use.
+If device troubleshooting is required, technical assistance is provided in person or remotely, as needed.
+Equipment evaluation is collected in the SIEHS equipment checklist, and the following variables are assessed: phone, camera, and tablet.

 Data Collection:

 We will use the Modified Brighton PEWS as the outcome indicator to test the effectiveness of ABT on patient outcomes.
 The standard PEWS table has been added to the current clinical form of SIEHS and triage form at CLF EDs.
-EMTs will obtain consent, calculate the PEWS score, and communicate the initial PEWS scores to the SIEHS command and control center and enter it in the Qualtrics form provided by the WCM.
-At the time of drop off, the second set of PEWS will be enetered on Qualtrics by the EMT and the child will be handed over to the hospital.
-Every morning, the SMRS data coordinator will email an excel spreadsheet of all cases transferred by SMRS to CLF hospitals.
+EMTs will obtain consent, calculate the PEWS score, communicate the initial PEWS scores to the SIEHS command and control center, and enter them in the Qualtrics form provided by the WCM.
+At the time of drop off, the second set of PEWS will be entered on Qualtrics by the EMT, and the child will be handed over to the hospital.
+Every morning, the SMRS data coordinator will email an Excel spreadsheet of all cases transferred by SMRS to CLF hospitals.
 Simultaneously, CLF will calculate the triage PEWS and share it with the study coordinator at WCM.
-The difference in PEWS score (primary outcome) measured by the EMTs from initial evaluation, drop off evaluation, and at ED triage will be calculated and compared between patients receiving regular care versus ABT consultation.
+The difference in PEWS score (primary outcome), as measured by EMTs from initial evaluation, drop-off evaluation, and ED triage, will be calculated and compared between patients receiving regular care and those receiving ABT consultation.

 Enrollment